- 1 The Clare Valley Wine Region

 Sample one of the best Clare Valley wineries for lunch; treat yourself.

 Get in the car and discover all the Clare Valley has to offer.
 Explore the region’s villages nestled in the picturesque valley.
 Admire the stunning vineyards, enjoy the impeccable farmland and adore the overall beauty of the region.

 We recommend hiring a bike and exploring the famous Riesling Trail.
 The trail stretches 33km long and, in total, is a 4.5-hour bike ride but has numerous stops along the way.
 You can explore cellar doors, art galleries or quaint towns, and so much more.

-One of the best things to do in Clare Valley – check out the great events list.
+One of the best things to do in Clare Valley – check out the list of the great events.
 From country shows to gourmet food and wine events and everything in between.
 There is also the tremendous annual Clare Valley Gourmet Weekend.
 This is held each May and has been for over 30 years.
 There is also the yearly Clare Valley Easter Races and the Burra Picnic Races to explore.